 a.
 Freedom of Expression, Including for the Press

-Freedom of Expression: Authorities restricted hate speech, including insult to religion or religious beliefs through the police ordinance and penal code.
+Freedom of Speech: Authorities restricted hate speech, including insults to religion or religious beliefs, through the police ordinance and penal code.
 The government requested media stations and outlets to refrain from featuring hate speech in their news items and segments.

-In April Kurunegala police arrested Shakthika Sathkumara, a 33-year-old novelist, under the ICCPR law.
-His short story, “Ardha,” which reportedly dealt with homosexuality and child sexual abuse in a Buddhist monastery, angered members of the country’s Buddhist clergy.
-He was released on bail in August after being remanded for four months.
-On July 29, Amnesty International declared Sathkumara a prisoner of conscience.
-At his criminal hearing on December 10, the court granted the government’s request for a continuance in the case until May 2020.
-His fundamental rights petition challenging the constitutionality of his arrest was continued until June 2020.
+On July 29, Amnesty International declared Shakthika Sathkumara a prisoner of conscience.
+In 2019 Kurunegala police arrested Sathkumara, a 33-year-old novelist, under the International Covenant on Civil and Political Rights law, which restricts insulting any person’s religion.
+His short story, “Ardha,” which dealt with homosexuality and child sexual abuse in a Buddhist monastery, angered members of the country’s Buddhist clergy.
+He was released on bail in August 2019 after being remanded for four months.
+At his criminal hearing on September 22, the court postponed the case to February 2021, pending the attorney general’s instructions on whether to file indictments.

-Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views.
-Journalists in the Tamil-majority North and East, however, reported harassment, intimidation, and interference from the security sector when reporting on sensitive issues related to the civil war or its aftermath.
-They reported the military contacted them to request copies of photographs, lists of attendees at events, and names of sources from articles.
-They also reported the military directly requested that journalists refrain from reporting on sensitive events, such as Tamil war memorials or land occupation protests, and that they feared repercussions if they did not cooperate.
+Freedom of Press and Media, Including Online Media: Independent media were active and expressed a wide variety of views.
+Some journalists, however, reported harassment, threats, intimidation, and interference from members of state security services, especially when reporting on issues related to the civil war or its aftermath, including missing persons.
+Tamil journalists reported military officers requested copies of photographs, lists of attendees at events, and names of sources for articles.
+They also reported that the military directly requested that journalists refrain from reporting on sensitive events, such as Tamil war commemorations or land occupation protests, and that they feared repercussions if they did not cooperate.

 Academic Freedom and Cultural Events

-State university officials allegedly attempted to prevent professors and university students from criticizing government officials.
+State university officials reportedly attempted to prevent professors and university students from criticizing government officials.
 The government interfered with university appointments and credentialing of individuals based on legal activities and political expression.

 b.
 Freedoms of Peaceful Assembly and Association

 The law provides for the freedoms of peaceful assembly and association.
-The government restricted these rights in a limited number of cases.
+The government restricted these rights in some cases.

 Freedom of Peaceful Assembly

-The law provides for freedom of peaceful assembly, and the government generally respected this right.
-The constitution stipulates that the freedom of assembly may be restricted in the interest of religious harmony, national security, public order, or the protection of public health or morality.
-It also may be restricted in the interest of securing due recognition and respect for the rights and freedoms of others, or in the interest of meeting the just requirements of the general welfare of a democratic society.
+The law provides for freedom of peaceful assembly, but these freedoms were subject to some restrictions.
+The constitution restricts the freedom of assembly in the interest of religious harmony, national security, public order, or the protection of public health or morality.
+Freedom of peaceful assembly also may be restricted in the interest of securing due recognition and respect for the rights and freedoms of others or in the interest of meeting the just requirements of the general welfare of a democratic society.
 Under Police Ordinance Article 77(1), protesters must seek permission from the local police before holding a protest.
-The emergency regulations in force from April 22 to August 23, following the Easter Sunday attacks, granted the security services extensive powers to detain and question suspects without court orders for up to 90 days.
-Under the emergency, the government instituted nighttime curfews and curtailed freedom of movement, and it permitted the president to ban public assembly.

 Freedom of Association

-The law provides for freedom of association but criminalizes association with or membership in banned organizations.
+The law provides for freedom of association but imposes restrictions on NGOs and criminalizes association with or membership in banned organizations.
 Christian groups and churches reported that some authorities classified worship activities as “unauthorized gatherings” and pressured them to end these activities.
-According to the groups, authorities sometimes justified their actions, stating the groups were not registered with the government, although no law or regulation specifically requires such registration.
+According to the groups, authorities claimed the groups were not registered with the government, although no law or regulation requires such registration.

 c.
 Freedom of Religion